bhashitha99/Java_Email_Client/README.md

 ## Contributing

-Contributions to this project are not actively accepted, as it was developed for an academic assignment.
+Contributions to this project are not actively accepted.
 However, feel free to fork the repository for your own use or learning purposes.

-## License

-This project is not currently licensed, and its use may be subject to academic or institutional policies.
-Please refer to the assignment guidelines for more information.

-For any questions or inquiries, please contact [Your Name] at [your@email.com].